 Phillips initiated this alphabet after a friend recommended that she combine her miniature paintings of flowers, birds and insects into letterforms.
 She had extensively studied the history of medieval illuminated manuscripts and the use of natural pigments in that period.
 Decorative letterforms were used in religious texts to designate new sections and were painted in opaque colors of red or blue.
 Colored letters might include white patterns, backgrounds with natural images, fantastical creatures or gilding with metal leaf.
 The birth of her granddaughter Ashton in 2006 inspired the design of an abecedarium filled with meaningful representations of flowers and creatures found in her garden or during her family's travels.
 Phillips' final designs were transferred to the smooth surface of parchment (in this case sheepskin) to allow for fine detail in a small scale.
 Using a drybrush technique with a 000 brush, she built up color and value with individual delicate strokes and outlined the letters with shell gold.
 This alphabet was completed in 2010, and the artist continues to experiment with other letter images and processes, including metalpoint drawing.

-The reception on Thursday, 13 September (5:00–7:00 p.m.) is open to the public.
-At 5:30 p.m. the curators and Phillips will give a short introduction to the exhibition in the gallery.
+The reception on Thursday, 13 September (5:00–7:00 p.m.) was open to the public.
+At 5:30 p.m. the curators and Phillips gave a short introduction to the exhibition in the gallery.

-Phillips will give a demonstration on drawing letterforms in silverpoint in the gallery on Friday, 14 September (10:00 a.m.–noon and 2:00–4:00 p.m.).
-She will have available sketches showing the metalpoint process along with various metals and prepared papers with which visitors may experiment.
-In addition, she will discuss informally the history of illumination and metalpoint during the demonstration.
+Phillips gave a demonstration on drawing letterforms in silverpoint in the gallery on Friday, 14 September (10:00 a.m.–noon and 2:00–4:00 p.m.).
+She had available sketches showing the metalpoint process along with various metals and prepared papers with which visitors could experiment.
+In addition, she discussed informally the history of illumination and metalpoint during the demonstration.